 b) Other closely related courses in SCARP: PLAN 602

 2. Indigenous Community Planning

-As part of the new Indigenous Community Planning curriculum, I have developed and co-teach with the Elder, Gerry Oleman (Statliam Nation) a new foundation course, 'Indigenous Community Planning: ways of being, knowing, and doing'.
+As part of the new Indigenous Community Planning curriculum, I have co-developed and co-teach with Leona Sparrow (Director of Treaty, Lands and Resources, Musqueam Indian Band) a new foundation course, 'Indigenous Community Planning: ways of being, knowing, and doing'.
 We teach this course in a non-traditional way, over three intensive weekends, and using the Talking Circle format.
-We spend at least a third of our class time on the Musqueam Reserve, learning from Elders and other culturally knowledgeable community members, and walking the land with them.
-The core of this course is understanding an Indigenous world view and developing an Indigenous planning paradigm from that starting point.
+We spend half of our class time on the Musqueam Reserve, learning from Elders and other culturally knowledgeable community members, and walking the land with them.
+The core of this course is understanding Indigenous world views and developing an Indigenous planning paradigm from that starting point.
 The challenge is to think through what it means to unlearn the colonial culture of planning and to begin to decolonize our personal as well as professional practices.

 Other related courses: PLAN 548Q (Indigenous Law and Governance)